olamoyegun/-AI-Driven-Facility-Design/README.md

 4. Generating revised PML macros for review and re-import
 5. Validating outputs against engineering rules and naming standards

-## Proof-of-Concept Case Study

-The first case study focuses on a mechanical equipment item with connected piping.
+## Proof of Execution (Tested in AVEVA E3D Environment)

+A sample test was conducted using an actual AVEVA E3D model.

+### Test Setup

+- Selected an existing mechanical equipment
+- Included connected piping and nozzle relationships
+- Exported design logic as PML macro
+- Used AI (Copilot-style prompt workflow) to modify design

-### Example Prompt
+### Prompt Used

-> Increase the size of the equipment by 1.5 while maintaining proportion, preserving location and orientation, retaining connected piping relationships, and creating a unique equipment name based on the project naming convention.
+Increase the size of the equipment by 1.5 while maintaining its proportion, preserving location and orientation, retaining connected piping relationships, and generating a unique equipment name based on the naming convention.

-### Expected Output
+### Results

-- Scaled equipment geometry
+- Equipment geometry successfully scaled by 1.5x
+- Proportions preserved
-- Preserved location and orientation
+- Original location and orientation maintained
-- Retained pipe/nozzle relationships
+- Pipe connectivity retained
-- New compliant equipment name
+- New equipment name generated following naming convention
-- Revised PML macro
+- Modified PML macro reviewed and applied successfully

-- Engineering validation report
+### Outcome

+The modified design behaved as expected within the A

 ## Strategic Vision